 Stunts are the easy bit: fall out of the plane, free fall for a bit, then pull your parachute cord.
 The hard part is capturing cinematic footage of your daredevil antics.
 Want video to impress your mates and win you legions of internet fans?
 That’s where the best action camera models come in.

 Want the top action camera for recording your adventurous exploits?
-Whether you’re a skydiver, a freediver or likely to dive over the handlebars if you try mountain biking, the best action cams in 2022 can shoot sharp, stable video in the trickiest conditions.
+Whether you’re a skydiver, a freediver or likely to dive over the handlebars if you try mountain biking, the best action cams can shoot sharp, stable video in the trickiest conditions.

 From the latest GoPro flagship to 360 cameras that can capture everything around you, we’ve rounded up our pick of the top models below.
 We’ve tested each camera to its limits, to check it has the durability to go the distance and the smarts to shoot excellent footage on the journey.
 Chocks away.

-Most action cams in 2022 come with some kind of image stabilisation.
+Most action cams come with some kind of image stabilisation.
 This magically counteracts bumps and wobbles to make footage more watchable.
 The smartest software trickery – such as GoPro’s HyperSmooth 4.0 – can eliminate massive amounts of movement, as well as locking onto the horizon to keep the frame level.

 The sharpest action cam sensors can record footage at a resolution of 5.3K.
 This will be overkill for most people, especially if you’ll be sharing to social media, where 4K is more than enough.
 Frame rates are just as important: some cams can shoot 4K footage at up to 120fps, allowing you to slow footage down for silky smooth slow-mo.